openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 ## Recipe distribution

-For your recipes to be usable by the OpenRewrite build plugins or on [app.moderne.io](https://app.moderne.io) they have to be published to an artifact repository.
+In order for your recipes to be usable by the OpenRewrite build plugins or on [app.moderne.io](https://app.moderne.io), they have to be published to an artifact repository.

 ### Local publishing for testing